 George decides to make a stop to talk to Danny, his contractor, who he thinks can help them.
 However, Danny views George as merely someone he's done some work for in the past (as opposed to a friend) and greets them stiffly.
 He tells them what he knows, he says that there's a mass migration of deer going on which is a bad sign, and he advises that they go home and hunker down.
 George, Archie and Clay decide to just head back to the house.

-Elsewhere, the U.S. President is stowed away in a bunker.
+Elsewhere, states of emergency have been declared, and the U.S. President is stowed away in a bunker.
+The world is falling apart.
 Levees have broken, resulting in floods.
 Some people worry about food.
 In the woods, Rose has made her way to the house she'd located the day before.
 The occupants are not home (they are stuck in San Diego and will never see their home again).
 She makes note of the useful things, grabs various supplies and heads back to inform the others of her findings.

 If this summary was useful to you, please consider supporting this site by leaving a tip ($1, $2, or $4) or joining the Patreon!